Trump, Biden vie for votes in battleground Pennsylvania as election nears

 The action by the high court’s conservative majority keeps in place a state policy that mail-in ballots must be in the hands of Wisconsin election officials by the close of polls.

-Returning to the White House from Wisconsin, Trump tweeted, “Big problems and discrepancies with Mail In Ballots all over the USA.
+Returning to the White House from Pennsylvania, Trump tweeted: “Big problems and discrepancies with Mail In Ballots all over the USA.
 Must have final total on November 3rd.”
+He provided no evidence for his assertion.

 Experts say, however, it may take days or even weeks to process the huge number of mail-in ballots, spurred by voters seeking to avoid crowded polling stations because of the COVID-19 pandemic.